mouedhen/DevArtisan/README.md

 # DevArtisan

 DevArtisan is an AI-powered platform that assists developers in generating project plans, designs, and code.
-It integrates with Figma for design generation and provides a complete CI/CD pipeline for seamless deployment.
+It integrates with Figma for design generation and provides a complete CI/CD pipeline for automated testing, building, and deployment.

 ## Features